onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 installed.

-We further improved test development time by building a test harness around jepsen and Onyx, using with static generated events that uses a single client, and no nemesis.
+We further improved test development time by building a test harness around Jepsen and Onyx, using with static generated events that uses a single client, and no nemesis.
 These tests spin up a development mode Onyx cluster in the JVM without Jepsen orchestrating nodes being spun up and destroyed.
 This allowed us to build new tests quickly and refactor our tests as required.
 We then use substantially similar